 This project is exploring the use of ISO27k in connection with governmental oversight of organizational information security arrangements.
 The proposal is to generate an internal committee Standing Document listing authorities such as governments and regulatory bodies that demand or recommend compliance with the ISO27k standards in various laws and regulations.

-The call for contributions for this study period asked for inputs regarding:
+The call for contributions for this study period is seeking inputs regarding:

 - Feedback on the working definition of cybersecurity €“Safeguarding of society in the digital age” Should "from digital risks" be included in the definition?
 Should "people, organization, nation" be added to "society" in the definition?
 Should this be the basis for our definition or are there suitable alternatives?

 - Should it be cybersecurity OR cyber security OR cyber-security?